-Don’t forget that if you buy an MK2 or MK3 and plan to DJ with it, it is not a bad idea to take it to the service first, for removing the annoying click at 0%, as this is not a DJ feature and it is very frustrating to mix around the 0% pitch area as it can constantly lock your tempo at 0%, and on release, it will usually jump to somewhere around +/- 0.5%, rather than smoothly moving towards 0.1%, and this may result in some inaccurate beatmatching.
+If you buy an MK2 or MK3 and plan to use it for DJing, it's not a bad idea to take it for service first to remove the annoying click at 0% since this hinders the DJ function, and it's very frustrating to DJ around the 0% pitch range as it can keep your tempo constantly at 0%, and upon release, it usually jumps to about +/- 0.5% instead of smoothly moving toward 0.1%, leading to inaccurate beatmatching.

 So what about the MK7?
 Is it a better deal?